nlnwa/warchaeology/docs/content/cmd/warc_ls.md

   -d, --delimiter string       use string instead of SPACE for field delimiter (default " ") -f, --fields string          which fields to include.
 See 'warc help ls' for a description -h, --help                   help for ls
-      --id stringArray         specify record ids to ls -m, --mime-type strings      show only records with given mime-type -o, --offset int             record offset (default -1) -n, --record-count int       The maximum number of records to show -t, --record-type strings    which record types to include.
+      --id stringArray         filter record ID's.
 For more than one, repeat flag or comma separated list.
+  -m, --mime-type strings      filter records with given mime-types.
+For more than one, repeat flag or comma separated list.
+  -o, --offset int             record offset (default -1) -n, --record-count int       The maximum number of records to show -t, --record-type strings    filter record types.
+For more than one, repeat flag or comma separated list.
-                               Legal values: warcinfo,request,response,metadata,revisit,resource,continuation,conversion (defaults to all record types)
+                               Legal values: warcinfo,request,response,metadata,revisit,resource,continuation,conversion
-  -r, --recursive              walk directories recursively -S, --response-code string   show only records with given http response code
+  -r, --recursive              walk directories recursively -S, --response-code string   filter records with given http response codes.
+Format is 'from-to' where from is inclusive and to is exclusive.
+                               Examples:
+                               '200': only records with 200 response
+                               '200-300': all records with response code between 200(inclusive) and 300(exclusive) '-400': all response codes below 400
-      --strict                 strict parsing
+                               '500-': all response codes from 500 and above --strict                 strict parsing
       --suffixes strings       filter files by suffixes (default [.warc,.warc.gz]) -s, --symlinks               follow symlinks